Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-mac.rst

     :width: 40%
     :alt: nextcloud-login

-3. From your server's Nextcloud Service page, go to "Interfaces" and copy the LAN address
+3. From your server's Nextcloud Service page, go to "Interfaces" and copy the LAN address.

   .. figure:: /_static/images/nextcloud/nextcloud-mac-step3-lan.png
     :width: 70%